nstudio/xplat/docs/api-angular/schematics/application.md

 Type: `boolean`

-**EXPERIMENTAL** True to create a new app that uses the Ivy rendering engine.
+Use the Ivy rendering engine.

 ### --groupByName